Harlesden: History

 Harlesden increasingly lost its rural nature, with factories replacing farms and woodland.
 Sewerage arrived here in 1871 and soon houses were being built.
 A mainly middle class population resided here who enjoyed the availability of numerous churches, cinemas, a court, a library and recreational pleasure at Roundwood Park.
 From late Victorian times until the 1930s, housing completed its spread across the area, and Harlesden became part of the London conurbation.
 A jubilee clock tower was built in 1888.
-Harlesden gained excellent transport links by the train stations as well as a frequent horse bus service to Paddington as early as 1890.
-Electric trams came to Harlesden in 1907.
+As well as train links, Harlesden had a frequent horse-drawn omnibus service to Paddington as early as 1890, with Electric trams caming to Harlesden in 1907.
 That year also saw the opening of Willesden Hippodrome Theatre, which was destroyed by German bombing in 1940.
 Much of the working class in Harlesden suffered from poverty, with the Willesden Chronicle mentioning "nearness to starvation" of those people in 1908.

 In 1908, the Olympic Games were held in London.
 The marathon race course went through Harlesden, and ended at the White City Stadium.
 The course entered Harlesden via Craven Park Road, turned down Manor Park Road, down the High Street and passed the Jubilee Clock.
 After that, the course headed towards North Acton via Station Road and passing Willesden Junction.